h15200/notes/go.md

 }
 ```

-- NOTE that in the changeVal() method, we didn't have to write `(&myIntInstance).changeVal()` even though it technically needs to be called from the pointer
+- NOTE that in the changeVal() invocation, we didn't have to write `(&myIntInstance).changeVal()` even though it technically needs to be called from the pointer
   This is because when the method receiver is a pointer `(m *myInt)`, Go interprets the method call and assumes a prepended `&`

 - the same thing happens in the reverse direction. methods with value receivers take either a value or pointer as the receiver when they are called and Go will know which to use